junior-surawutp/min_var/README.md

 ## Author

 I’m Surawut Pawutinan, and my nickname is Junior.
 This is my [LinkedIn](https://www.linkedin.com/in/surawut-paw-junior/), and my [GitHub](https://github.com/junior-surawutp).
+My e-mail is surawut.paw@gmail.com.